darthdeus/comfy/README.md

 # License

-comfy is free and open source and dual licensed under MIT and Apache 2.0 licenses.
+Comfy is free and open source and dual licensed under MIT and Apache 2.0 licenses.

 # Games using comfy